yetisno/truecharts/README.md

 But this also means we can give guarantees TrueTool works optimally with our Catalog of TrueNAS SCALE Apps, as well as official Apps.

 Users from HeavyScript can safely start using TrueTool, as we've made precautions to ensure the backups take over smoothly.
-We, however, do _not_ advice using HeavyScript with TrueCharts Apps.
+We, however, do _not_ advise using HeavyScript with TrueCharts Apps.
 Not because it's a bad App, but because we offer an alternative that is validated by our Staff.